Small Models, Big Support: A Local LLM Framework for Educator-Centric Content Creation and Assessment with RAG and CAG

-The main contributions of this paper are: \begin{itemize} \item \textbf{A novel, end-to-end open-source framework} everaging small (3B-7B parameter), locally deployable LLMs for comprehensive teacher support, including customized content generation, rubric creation, and AI-assisted grading, featuring an interactive refinement loop crucial for smaller model efficacy. \item \textbf{The synergistic application of Retrieval Augmented Generation (RAG) and Context Augmented Generation (CAG)} for generating factually accurate educational content aligned with specific pedagogical styles and structural preferences. \item \textbf{A jailbreak and hallucination mitigation strategy} specifically for small LLMs, utilizing an auxiliary small (3B) LLM as a response and query verifier to enhance system reliability, safety, and instruction adherence. \item \textbf{Empirical demonstration} that carefully engineered systems using small LLMs augmented with RAG/CAG, interactive refinement (achieving desired outputs on average within three prompts with 3B models), the verifier model, prompt engineering, and agentic workflows can achieve utility comparable to larger models for targeted educational tasks, while ensuring cost-effectiveness, data privacy and institutional sovereignty. \item \textbf{An integrated evaluation pipeline} for assessing the quality of generated educational content and the efficacy of AI-assisted grading. \item \textbf{Practical insights and lessons learned from a real-world pilot deployment} of the proposed framework in a college physics course, validating its applicability and highlighting challenges for future work.
+This paper introduces a novel, end-to-end open-source framework designed to fill this gap, providing educators with a powerful, private, and practical AI assistant.
+Our framework leverages locally deployed SLMs (3B-7B parameters) to support teacher-centric content creation and assessment.
+By focusing on institutional sovereignty, data privacy, and small-model efficiency, our work contributes a practical direction for deploying AI systems that serve the needs of educators directly.
+The main contributions of this paper are: \begin{itemize} \item A novel, end-to-end open-source framework leveraging small, locally deployable LLMs for comprehensive teacher support, including customized content generation, rubric creation, and AI-assisted grading. \item The synergistic application of Retrieval and Context Augmented Generation (RAG/CAG) for producing factually accurate educational content that is aligned with specific pedagogical styles. \item An interactive, teacher-in-the-loop refinement process that ensures educator agency and control over the final output, a crucial feature for the efficacy of smaller models. \item A jailbreak and hallucination mitigation strategy using an auxiliary verifier LLM to enhance system safety and reliability in an educational context. \item Practical insights from a real-world technical deployment in a college physics course that validates the framework's feasibility, and a rigorous evaluation of its core content generation capabilities. \end{itemize}